-Recruitment for our intelligences services is famously selective, but a recently revealed - and some might say arbitrary - exclusion could rule out up to 1 in 5 UK adults from fulfilling the role of spy, before theyve even hit submit on their application.
-Tattoos (something 1 in 5 adults have), or at least tattoos visible in normal clothing (so those on the hands, face and neck) are an immediate bar for the role of mobile surveillance officer, according to a new job specification released by MI5 earlier this year (2015).
-In fact, the top skill listed in the advert was the ability to blend in, positioned above observation, driving, map reading and a number of other disappointingly mundane specifications, suggesting the spy department really are keen on their officers keeping a low profile.
+Recruitment for our intelligence services is famously selective, but a recently revealed - and some might say arbitrary - exclusion could rule out up to 1 in 5 UK adults from fulfilling the role of spy before they've even hit submit on their application.
+Tattoos (something 1 in 5 adults have), or at least tattoos visible in regular clothing (so those on the hands, face and neck), are an immediate bar for the role of mobile surveillance officer, according to a new job specification released by MI5 earlier this year (2015).
+In fact, the top skill listed in the advert was the ability to blend in, positioned above observation, driving, map reading and a number of other disappointingly mundane specifications, suggesting the spy department really is keen on their officers keeping a low profile.

 "You may not realise it," the advert counsels, "but life has given you the skills you need to be an MI5 operational intelligence officer.
 "Your experience of dealing with people means you can build trust and relationships with all sorts of individuals, which makes you the ideal candidate for developing a career securing the information we need to protect national security."

-So there you have it, no tattoos in the UK and if you want to spy on America for another country, dont answer yes when the CIA asks you about it.
+So there you have it, no tattoos in the UK, and if you want to spy on America for another country, don't answer yes when the CIA asks you about it.
 5 weird facts about our intelligence agencies:

-- The paradoxical approach to intelligence referred to as known unknowns is true and is actually being increased.
-The MI5 director general Jonathan Evans said in 2009 that one of his priorities "to try and know more about the people we already know about, rather than to find the people we don't know anything about.
-It would be nice to know about the unknown unknowns, but it is probably a less rich seam than knowing more about the people that we know are a threat to us.
+- The paradoxical approach to intelligence referred to as known unknowns is true and is being increased.
+The MI5 director general Jonathan Evans said in 2009 that one of his priorities is "to try and know more about the people we already know about, rather than to find the people we don't know anything about.
+It would be nice to know about the unknown unknowns, but it is probably a less rich seam than knowing more about the people we know are a threat to us.

-- One of the biggest recent threats to intelligence data held by British services wasnt hacking or deliberate leakage, but the dodgy British weather.
-The floods of 2007 near Cheltenham caused a water shortage at GCHQ, meaning vital computer cooling equipment couldnt function correctly, causing a bit of a panic, although no data was lost.
+- One of the biggest recent threats to intelligence data held by British services wasn't hacking or deliberate leakage but the dodgy British weather.
+The floods of 2007 near Cheltenham caused a water shortage at GCHQ, meaning vital computer cooling equipment couldn't function correctly, causing a bit of a panic, although no data was lost.